softwaremill/sttp/docs/quickstart.md

 # Quickstart

 The core sttp client API comes in a single jar, with a transitive dependency on [sttp model](https://github.com/softwaremill/sttp-model).
 This also includes [synchronous](backends/synchronous.md) and [`Future`-based] backends, based on Java's `HttpClient`.

-To integrate with other parts of your application and various effect systems, you'll often need to use an alternate backend (but what's important is that the API remains the same!).
+To integrate with other parts of your application and various effect systems, you'll often need to use an alternate backend, or backend wrappers (but what's important is that the API remains the same!).
 See the section on [backends](backends/summary.md) for a short guide on which backend to choose, and a list of all implementations.

-`sttp client` is available for Scala 2.11, 2.12 and 2.13, as well as for Scala 3 and requires Java 11 or higher.
+`sttp client` is available for Scala 2.12 and 2.13, as well as for Scala 3 and requires Java 11 or higher.

 `sttp client` is also available for Scala.js 1.0 and Scala Native.
 Note that not all modules are compatible with these platforms, and that each has its own dedicated set of backends.